How to break free from tobacco dependence

 Historical perspective

-Before global commercialization, the tobacco plant held deep spiritual importance for many indigenous cultures in the Americas, used in rituals for healing and diplomacy.
+Before global commercialization, the tobacco plant held deep spiritual significance for many indigenous cultures in the Americas, used in rituals for healing and diplomacy.
 Its introduction to Europe in the 16th century transformed it into a major colonial trade commodity.
-The plant’s cultural role has since evolved from an elite luxury good to a mass-market product, its image heavily shaped by advertising and shifting social trends over the centuries, reflecting a complex and often controversial history.
+The plant’s cultural role has since evolved from an elite luxury good to a mass-market product, its image heavily shaped by advertising and shifting social trends over the centuries, reflecting a complex and often controversial past.

 Cessation aids